zyedidia/perforator/README.md

 Perforator was written in a short amount of time and thus has a number of limitations that may be addressed in the future.

-* Binaries with ASLR do not work, since Perforator uses the ELF symbol table to determine the address of a function.
-Apparently GDB is able to work around this somehow, but I'm not sure how it works.
-If anyone has info, let me know.
 * Many CPUs expose additional/non-standardized raw perf events.
 Perforator does not currently support those events.
 * Source code ranges: if a binary is compiled with debugging information,